Factbox - Arrests in News International phone-hacking probe

-LONDON British police arrested a man over suspected phone hacking in an early morning raid on Wednesday, the 16th person detained in a scandal centred on the News of the World tabloid, part of Rupert Murdoch's News Corp media empire.
+Police arrested a new suspect on Thursday in their investigation into the phone-hacking scandal at the now-defunct News of the World tabloid, part of Rupert Murdoch's News Corp media empire.

-* Detectives arrested an unnamed 30-year-old man on September 2 on suspicion of conspiracy to intercept voicemail messages and attempting to pervert the course of justice.

-* Former News of the World feature writer Dan Evans, 35, arrested on August 19 on suspicion of conspiring to intercept voicemails.
-Evans, who the paper suspended in 2010, was bailed until October.

 * Police arrested James Desborough, a former Hollywood reporter at the tabloid, on suspicion of conspiring to intercept communications, a source with knowledge of the situation said.
-Desborough, held on August 18, joined the Sunday tabloid in 2005 as a showbusiness and news reporter and became the Los Angeles-based U.S. editor in 2009.
+Desborough joined the Sunday tabloid in 2005 as a showbusiness and news reporter and became the Los Angeles-based U.S. editor in 2009.

 * Greg Miskiw, 61, who ran News of the World's news desk for many years, was arrested on "suspicion of unlawful interception of communications" and conspiring to commit the same offence, after he arrived by appointment at a London police station on August 10.